 105 g grapeseed oil (½ cup and 3 tablespoons)

 7 g kosher salt (1 ¾ teaspoons)

-- on low speed, stream in the buttermilk, oil, and vanilla. increase the mixer speed to medium-high and paddle for 4 to 6 minutes, until the mixture is much lighter in color, twice the size of your original fluffy butter-and-sugar mixture, and completely homogenous. don’t rush the process. you’re basically forcing too much liquid into an already fatty mixture that doesn’t want to make room for the liquid. there should be no streaks of fat or liquid. stop the mixer and scrape down the sides of the bowl.
+On low speed, stream in the buttermilk, oil, and vanilla.
+Increase the mixer speed to medium-high and paddle for 4 to 6 minutes, until the mixture is much lighter in color, twice the size of your original fluffy butter-and-sugar mixture, and completely homogeneous.
+Don’t rush the process.
+You’re basically forcing too much liquid into an already fatty mixture that doesn’t want to make room for the liquid.
+There should be no streaks of fat or liquid.
+Stop the mixer and scrape down the sides of the bowl.

-- pan-spray a quarter sheet pan and line it with parchment, or just line the pan with a silpat. using a spatula, spread the cake batter in an even layer in the pan. give the bottom of your cake pan a tap on the countertop to even out the layer.
+Pam-spray a quarter sheet pan and line it with parchment, or just line the pan with a silpat.
+Using a spatula, spread the cake batter in an even layer in the pan.
+Give the bottom of your cake pan a tap on the countertop to even out the layer.

 60 g 72% chocolate, chopped (2 oz)